ietf-wg-mimi/mimi-arch/draft-barnes-mimi-arch.md

 * The user-level membership of the room
 * The authorization policy for the room

+> NOTE: We use the phrase "membership" for both users and clients.
+It might be
+> clearer to invent some distinct terminology for these notions.

+> NOTE: In the below, we discuss user-level membership as something independent
+> from, and managed separately from, the end-to-end security state of the room.
+> Another possibility is that the user-level membership could be derived from
+> the client-level membership, in the sense that a user is a member if and only
+> if they have one or more clients joined.

 ## End-to-End Security State

 Messages sent within a room are protected by an end-to-end security protocol to